shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 </table>

 But if you want to, you can customize that.
-Let's look at an example where you want Shake user feedback to be invoked either when your users shake their device, or when they take a screenshot:
+Let's look at an example where you want Shake user feedback to be invoked either when your users shake their device or when they take a screenshot:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';